johnsiilver/shellembed/README.md

 * bin/ is where our Go binaries are stored
 * hello.go is our Go main file
-* kusto.sh is the shell script skeleton
+* hello.sh is the shell script skeleton
 * run.sh is the shell script that embeds our Go binaries and then executes the one for the platform
 * build_for_platform.sh build our Go binaries, and build the run.sh file